LieselWong/workshop/README.md

-# Workshop of Liesel Wong
+# Workshop
 ### Software Development 2021-2022

-The work and classwork created from Mr. Mykolyk's software development course at Stuyvesant High School.
+Repository of CW and HW for Mr. Mykolyk's Software Development Class at Stuyvesant 2021-2022